-050 A Dum ation 4.000

-Course Number CLNS 5 950N 7 Dur ation: 4 weel &lt; 5
+Course Number CLNS 5 950N 1 Dur ation: 4 weel ks

 Credit Type Clinic al Ele ctive

 Block Number 1 2 3 4 5 6 7 8 9 10 11 12 13

-X = Offered in Block Х Х Х Х Х Х Х Х Х
+X = Offered in Block Х Х Х х Х Х Х Х Х Х Х Х

 of Students per Block 1

 Faculty Evaluator(s) Christ topher Gutjah r, MD

 Prerequisites: Yes All Phase II Clerkships

+res All Phase II Clerkships

 Accepts Visiting Students N 0

 Accepts Off-Cycle Date requests N 0

-Add/Drop Policy Add: 30 Da ys 1 Drop: 3 0 Days Other:
+Add/Drop Policy Add: 30 Da y ys Drop: 3 0 Days Other:

-Clerkship Contact: Smith cca Pa naccior - krsmith RPanac - lu 505-2 72-2119
+Clerkship Contact: Smith cca Pa naccior krsmith RPanac - lu 505-2 72-2119

 Prior Approval Required: No

 Interventional Radiology is a unique branch of radiology dedicated to image guided diagnostic and therapeutic procedures.
-The University of New Mexico IR division performs a full array of IR procedures, from the routine (eg, biopsies, vascular access) to the complex (eg, interventional oncology, portal hypertension management).
-Clerkship students will be exposed to this spectrum of radiology and will be expected to participate in the procedures, as well as the periprocedural evaluation and management of patients.
+The University of New Mexico IR division performs a full array of IR procedures, from the routine (eg, biopsies, vascular access) to the complex (e.g., interventional oncology, portal hypertension management).
+Clerkship students will be exposed to this spectrum of radiology and will be expected to participate in the procedures, as well as the peri-procedural evaluation and management of patients.

-- 1. Exposure to the broad scope of IR procedures and their place in the care of both inpatients and outpatients. - Exposure to the periprocedural evaluation and management of IR patients, including indications/ contraindications for procedures, interaction with anxious patients and families, procedural sedation, and management of complications. - 3.
+- 1. Exposure to the broad scope of IR procedures and their place in the care of both inpatients and outpatients. - 2.
+Exposure to the peri-procedural evaluation and management of IR patients, including indications/ contraindications for procedures, interaction with anxious patients and families, procedural sedation, and management of complications. - 3.
 Exposure to basic radiation safety practices.

-Clerkship students will be expected to participate in the procedures, as well as the periprocedural evaluation and management of patients.
+Clerkship students will be expected to participate in the procedures, as well as the peri-procedural evaluation and management of patients.
 Students will be expected to be present in the department during normal weekday hours (approximately 6:45a-5:00p).
 As this is a clinical rotation, students are also expected to participate in IR call: 1 weeknight per week and 1 weekend.
 At the conclusion of the rotation, the student will deliver a formal case presentation.